BPI UITF Frequently Asked Questions (FAQs)

 2. Available upon request at your booking branch

-Quarterly Investment and Disclosure Statement – This quarterly report consists of the Fund Performance Report and a list of the prospective and outstanding investment outlets of the UITF.
+Key Information and Investment Disclosure Statement (KIIDS) – This report consists of the Fund Performance Report and a list of the prospective and outstanding investment outlets of the UITF.

 Result of the External Audit of the Funds/Audited FS– available annually